Nima Janmohammadi | We ran into a shelter filled with tears and sounds I had hidden

 As a scholar, his recent involvement in music theory includes the analysis of contemporary music, especially the works of German avant-garde composer Helmut Lachenmann, using Modular Theory and Gilles Deleuze’s concept of Difference and Repetition.

-He holds a bachelor's degree in the performance of Persian classical music from Tehran school of music, a master's degree and a graduate diploma in Contemporary Improvisation (studied with Hankus Netsky and Anthony Coleman), as well as a doctorate in composition with a minor in music theory from New England Conservatory.
+He holds a bachelor's degree in the performance of Persian classical music from Tehran school of music, a master's degree and a graduate diploma in Contemporary Musical Arts (studied with Hankus Netsky and Anthony Coleman), as well as a doctorate in composition with a minor in music theory from New England Conservatory.
 During his DMA at NEC, he studied composition with Stratis Minakakis, modular theory with Katarina Miljkovic, and was the recipient of the Presser Award and Peter Lyman Row Award.